 Polar Bear, Polar Bear, What Do You Hear? by Bill Martin Jr. and Eric Carle

 What will you hear when you read this book to preschool students?
 Roaring, yelping, snorting and more!
-Students are entranced with the rhythmic words and the sounds the animals make.
+The rhythmic words and sounds the animals make entrances students.

 Extending the Learning: Have students pretend to be the zoo animals featured in the book– look at the last page for ideas!